stochi0/beacongrad/README.md

 ![3-Class Decision Boundary](assets/example_07_decision_boundary_3class.png)

+### Limitations

+BeaconGrad prioritizes clarity and correctness over performance; operations are NumPy-based and not optimized for large-scale training.

 ### Notes
 - `graphviz` and `matplotlib` are included as dependencies for visualization capabilities.
 - Mascot: [OpenMoji "Lighthouse of Alexandria" (E212)](https://openmoji.org/library/emoji-E212/) (CC BY-SA 4.0).